premail/premail/README.md

 In your console, run `./mjml-build.sh`.
 This will render `index.html` [in minified form](https://github.com/mjmlio/mjml/blob/master/packages/mjml-cli/README.md#minify-and-beautify-the-output-html).

+Images can be included locally while you're drafting the email, but MJML doesn't do anything magical in terms of hosting these images -- you'll still have to upload them somewhere and change the references to the hosted images.

+Once the production email is rendered, you can:

+* import directly (as HTML) into your emailer of choice
+* share the `index.html` file with colleagues
+* upload the file as part of a repo and use something like [GitHub Pages](https://pages.github.com/) to view/share it in a browser

 ### Sublime Text 3 users

 Press <kbd>Ctrl-B</kbd> to run the build script.